-Disclaimer: Using a router turned in to an secondary AP, Bridge or Relay is not sanctioned nor supported by D-Link.
+Disclaimer: Using a router turned in to a Bridge or Relay is not sanctioned nor supported by D-Link for certain model router.
 D-Link does not support or develop any firmware modifications for there routers that have a Bridge or Relay feature.
 This process described here is solely of end user experiences and observations.
 As such, router owners who choose to use this procedure do at there own risk.

 If you are connecting the D-Link router to another host router to use as a wireless access point and/or switch, you will have to do the following before connecting the router to your network:• Disable UPnP™

 • Disable DHCP

 • Disable WAN dependent features: Virtual Server, Application and Port Forward Rules, Access Control and Web Filters, SPI and Firewall, WISH and WPS.

 • Change the LAN IP address to an available address on your network.
 The LAN ports on the router cannot accept a DHCP address from your other router.
 Recommend using 192.168.0.50-.59 for the IP address for the AP.